-Join Diana Weynand for an in-depth discussion in this video Storyboarding a narrative script using placeholders, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Storyboarding a narrative script using placeholders, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - Are you waiting for your camera team…to return with extra footage to fill a storygap?…Or are you motivated by the characters…in Delicious Piece to write a fictional story?…Final Cut Pro can't really help with that, can it?…Well, with the generated item in Final Cup Pro 10…called "Placeholders,"…you can literally hold the place for incoming footage…or storyboard a script idea.…Sounds promising, doesn't it?…Let's take a look at how it works.…In the project library, let's create a new project…inside Chapter 6.…